Residential Leaf Collection

 When and how are leaves picked up?

-From October 31, 2022 through January 6, 2023, City crews operate leaf vacuum trucks and collect paper leaf bags throughout the City.
+From the end of October through January, City crews operate leaf vacuum trucks and collect paper leaf bags throughout the City.
 Residents who receive City refuse collection services will receive three passes during the season.
-Residents are responsible for raking their leaves to the curb or placing leaves into paper leaf bags and placing them with your trash or recycling containers for collection.
+Residents are responsible for raking their leaves to the curb or placing leaves into paper leaf bags and placing them curbside for collection.
 Leaf bags are collected on the same day as regular refuse collection.

 How do I know when my leaves are scheduled to be vacuumed?

-A schedule is mailed to residents and posted online in October.
-The City is sectioned into five collection zones and Old Town has four collection subzones.
+A schedule is mailed to residents and posted online every October.
+The City is sectioned into five collection zones and Old Town (Zone 5) has four collection subzones.
 Each zone will receive three collection passes.
 To determine your assigned zone, use the Residential Leaf Collection Viewer or refer to the Leaf Collection Zone Map.

 If the vacuuming schedule changes, how will I be informed?